kamiarkordari/Kidnapped-Vehicle/README.md

 One way to localize a vehicle is by using data from Global Positioning System (GPS).
 But GPS doesn't provide high accuracy data.
 In the best case the accuracy of GPS is 1-3 m.
 In cases where GPS signal is weak, the accuracy drops to 50-100 m.

-To achieve an accuracy of 3-10 cm, sensor information from liadar, radar, or INU is used and fused together using a Particle Filter.
+To achieve an accuracy of 3-10 cm, sensor information from LIDAR and/or RADAR or INU is used by applying a Particle Filter.

 ## Localization Algorithm
-Localization in context of self driving vehicle makes use of GPS, range sensors, landmark information and a global map based on the following algorithm:
+Localization in context of self driving vehicle makes use of GPS, LIDAR and/or RADAR, and a map of landmarks based on the following algorithm:

-1. A global map of different areas is constructed, in which the self driving vehicle is to be deployed.
-This map contains information about different location of 'landmarks'.
-Landmarks are features that are not subject to change for a long period of time.
+1. A global map of landmarks is constructed for places where the self driving vehicle is to be deployed.
+This map contains information about different 'landmarks'.
+Landmarks are features that can be uniquely identified and are not subject to change for a long period of time.
 These landmarks are used to estimate the relative location of car to them.

-2. Once a map is constructed, GPS on the vehicle is used to initialize the vehicle and select a small portion of global map around the vehicle to significantly reduce the amount of computation as the algorithms must run in real time.
+2. Once a map is constructed, GPS on the vehicle is used to initialize the vehicle and select a small portion of global map around the vehicle to reduce the amount of computation as the algorithms must run in real time.

 3. GPS provides noisy measurement and is not enough for accurate localization.
 LIDAR and/or RADAR sensor on the vehicle is used for map matching by measuring the distance between the vehicle and the map landmarks around the vehicle.
-This helps in further pinning down location of the vehicle as it is now relative to landmarks in the global map.
+This helps in further pinning down the location of the vehicle as it is now relative to landmarks in the global map.
 However, LIDAR and RADAR information is also not accurate and prone to noise.

 4. Particle Filter is used to combine the information gained from all above steps and predict the location of car with high accuracy of 3-10 cm.